ethersphere/gateway-proxy/README.md

 In order to use Bzz.link, set the `HOSTNAME` environment variable, and either or both of `CID_SUBDOMAINS` and `ENS_SUBDOMAINS` according to your requirements.
 You may also need to set up DNS with wildcard subdomain support.

+### Reupload pinned content

+It can reupload existing pinned content that appear as not retrievable.
+To enable this, provide `REAUPLOAD_PERIOD` with the miliseconds that represent the time to periodicaly check pinned content status.

 ### Examples